Measurements of hadron production in 90 GeV/c proton-carbon interactions: Introduction

 A significant number of charged hadrons can originate from the decay of neutral hadrons produced from the initial proton-nucleus interaction.
 This analysis measures the differential multiplicity of $K^0_S$, $\Lambda$, and $\bar{\Lambda}$ to constrain these decay contributions.

-This publication details the process of identifying and measuring both the neutral and charged hadrons; particle identification for charged hadrons is performed via energy loss, denoted \dedx, and the main decay mode of each neutral species is used to identify the neutral hadrons: $K^0_S \rightarrow \pi^+ \pi^-$ (69.2\%), $\Lambda \rightarrow p \pi^-$ (64.1\%), and $\bar{\Lambda} \rightarrow \bar{p} \pi^+$ (64.1\%) \cite{pdg2024}.
+This publication details the process of identifying and measuring the number of neutral and charged hadrons resulting from the interaction of a 90 GeV/$c$ proton with a carbon atom.
+For each particle species, the number of produced particles of that species are reported in bins of the particle's momentum and angle with respect to the incident proton.
+The reported multiplicities have been corrected for detector acceptance.
+Particle identification for charged hadrons is performed via energy loss, denoted \dedx, and the main decay mode of each neutral species is used to identify the neutral hadrons: $K^0_S \rightarrow \pi^+ \pi^-$ (69.2\%), $\Lambda \rightarrow p \pi^-$ (64.1\%), and $\bar{\Lambda} \rightarrow \bar{p} \pi^+$ (64.1\%) \cite{pdg2024}.

 This paper is organized as follows.
 First, Section \ref{sec:na61Detector} describes the experimental setup of the NA61/SHINE detector, and then Section \ref{sec:reconstructionAndSimulation} briefly explains the software needed for track reconstruction and detector simulation.
 After that, Sections \ref{sec:neutralAnalysis} and \ref{sec:chargedAnalysis} walk through the neutral- and charged-hadron analyses, respectively.
 Section \ref{sec:systematicUncertainties} explains the calculation of each systematic uncertainty for the analyses, and finally Section \ref{sec:hadronMultiplicityMeasurements} shows sample multiplicity results before Section \ref{sec:summary} summarizes the paper.